-2.2.2 Sensitive Habitats that may be Degraded by Development at the Site
+2.2.2 Sensitive Habitats at Risk for Degradation by Site Development

 Sensitive habitats that may be degraded by development at the Site include all wetland and aquatic habitats on the property.
 Aquatic and wetland habitats in particular are susceptible to the degrading effects of sedimentation, increased thermal inputs from canopy removal and storm water discharge, as well as nutrient and contaminant loading from overland drainage (O'Laughlin and Belt 1995).